Lighthouses of the United States: Southeastern Pennsylvania

 - 2001 (station established 1880).
 Active; focal plane 110 ft (33.5 m); continuous

 green light visible only on the range line.
-105 ft (32 m) square cylindrical
+105 ft (32 m) triangular cylindrical

 steel skeletal tower.
-Trabas has a photo, and Google has an aerial
+Trabas has a photo, there is a distant street view from PA 291, and Google has a satellite

 view.
 The 1880